 - 2% local share assessment tax

-- .25% federal excise tax on handle
+- 0.25% excise tax on handle revenue

-Pennsylvania’s Sports Betting History
+Pennsylvania’s Sports Gambling History

-As with every other state except Nevada, to get the full picture of sports betting in Pennsylvania, we must return to 1992 and the Professional and Amateur Sports Protection Act, also known as PASPA.
+As with every other state except Nevada, to get the full picture of sports wagering in Pennsylvania, we must return to 1992 and the Professional and Amateur Sports Protection Act, also known as PASPA.
 The act essentially banned sports betting in the United States outside of Nevada, which received a carve out.